JcmniaCS/TryHackMe/Skynet/README.md

 cat log1.txt<br />
 SCREENSHOT9<br />
 log1.txt looks like it's full of passwords or usernames.
 Maybe we could try the possible username "Miles" or "MilesDyson" with this password list?
-I see there's nothing inside of the log2.txt and log3.txt so I remove those.<br /></p>
+I see there's nothing inside of the log2.txt and log3.txt so I remove those.<br />

-<p>Let's try bruteforcing the user "milesdyson" with the passwords we got from "log1.txt" on the squirrelmail service.
+Let's try bruteforcing the user "milesdyson" with the passwords we got from "log1.txt" on the squirrelmail service.
 We know there's a vulnerability in the SquirrelMail service with an available exploit.
 To do this we will use hydra and burp suite.<br />
 hydra -l milesdyson -P log1.txt 10.10.90.192 http-post-form "/squirrelmail/src/login.php:login_username=^USER^&secretkey=^PASS^&js_autodetect_results=1&just_logged_in=1:F=Unknown user:H=Cookie: squirrelmail_language=en_US; SQMSESSID=jbgcof2ofcgqh0jb5ukapj8pu3;"<br />
 Success!
-We have successfuly logged in with the password "cyborg007haloterminator"<br /> </p>
-Question 1:<br />
+We have successfuly logged in with the password "cyborg007haloterminator"<br /> Question 1:<br />
 **What is Miles password for his emails?** cyborg007haloterminator <br />

 ## Exploiting Vulnerabilities

-<p>Now that we have a login for the SquirrelMail server milesdyson:cyborg007haloterminator, we know about a vulnerability in this version(1.4.23) and we know about an exploit for this service(CVE-2017-7692)
+Now that we have a login for the SquirrelMail server milesdyson:cyborg007haloterminator, we know about a vulnerability in this version(1.4.23) and we know about an exploit for this service(CVE-2017-7692)
-Let's get to it!</p>
+Let's get to it!

 ### Exploiting SquirrelMail

-<p>Firstly, let's login with the aquired username:password.
+Firstly, let's login with the aquired username:password.
 We are greeted with the screen below.<br />
 SCREENSHOT10<br />
 Before we exploit the vulnerability, let's have a look around and see if we can find anything interesting...<br />
 The first thing that comes to my attention is the e-mails, let's have a look at each e-mail and see what's inside.<br />